macrusso/TDD_lists/README.md

 # TDD lists
 TO DO list app in Django
-devloped with test driven develompnet (TDD) process for learning purposes
+developed with test driven development (TDD) process for learning purposes

-Testes:
+It's a minimum viable app with TDD. made just te get myself familiar with TDD.
+Plenty of features missing such as post or list removal, different users accounts and many more.
+That won't be added.

+Testing methods:
 - functional test
 - unit test